 This course is designed to improve understanding of the elements, processes, and dynamics of board governance and volunteer management in nonprofit organizations.
 Course includes analysis of the respective roles of the board, executive director, staff and volunteers in nonprofit organizations.
 Focus on means and methods to enable boards and volunteers to maximize organizational effectiveness.
 Students will learn how to assess and improve the effectiveness of a board, the senior leadership, volunteers, and the overall governance of the organization.

-This course analyzes major aspects of federal and state law affecting nonprofit organizations and explores the dynamics of interdependence between nonprofit organizations, government, and the public policy process.
+This course analyzes major aspects of federal, state and local laws affecting nonprofit organizations and explores the dynamics of interdependence between nonprofit organizations, government, and the public policy process.

 SBNM 5741 – Higher Education Organization and Governance